Microsoft Teams Bot Development: A step by step guide

 Before deploying your app, you will need to build it to generate the necessary files.
 Use the following command to build your app:

-folder in your project directory containing the necessary files for deployment.
+This command will create a dist folder in your project directory containing the necessary files for deployment.

 npm run build